SunrayFrei/Brain-Games/README.md

 The game has three rounds.
 A player is offered a random action with two random numbers: addition, subtraction, multiplication or division.
 He should to write the result of this action.
 If the player answers correctly three times, he wins.

 - ***Brain-gcd***
   The game has three rounds.
-The player is asked to determine the least common divisor for two proposed numbers.
+The player is asked to determine the greatest common divisor for two proposed numbers.
 If the player answers correctly three times, he wins.

 - ***Brain-prime***
   The game has three rounds.
 The player is asked to determine whether a number is prime (that is, divisible without remainder only by 1 and itself).
 If the player answers correctly three times, he wins.